 Where to stay: Box Canyon Lodge and Hot Springs

-Ouray is one of the best stops in Southwest Colorado, and you should carve out at least a day to explore this spectacular town, although there are enough things to do in this town to keep you busy for days.
+GOOD TO KNOW: Ouray is one of the best stops in Southwest Colorado, and you should carve out at least a day to explore this mountain town that boasts many cool hiking trails and backcountry roads that are perfect for adventure.

 Address: 1220 Main Street PO Box 468, Ouray, Colorado

 11. Glenwood Hot Springs, Glenwood Springs

 Distance to Denver: 158 miles (2 hours 40 minutes)

 One of the best natural hot springs in Colorado, Glenwood Hot Springs features a spa, and has options for dining and shopping.

 It’s a great place to relax thanks to many minerals in the water that have healing features, and sit within a driving distance from some of the most popular ski resorts in Colorado like Aspen and Vail.
 Many people come here after hitting the slopes and spend the night at Glenwood Hot Springs Resort since the hot springs are located in the resort area.

 The mineral pool stays at 92 degrees year-round.

 Address: 401 N. River Street, Glenwood Springs, Colorado

 Distance to Denver: 57.6 miles (2 hours, 51 minutes)